 - Accountability and Rule of Law: States and other duty-bearers are answerable for the observance of human rights.
 In this regard, they have to comply with the legal norms and standards enshrined in international human rights instruments.
 Where they fail to do so, aggrieved rights-holders are entitled to institute proceedings for appropriate redress before a competent court or other adjudicator in accordance with the rules and procedures provided by law.

-In line with this approach, it is expected the general approach and activities of rights organizations that apply to the Haklara Destek Programme comply with the principles below.
-In the event CSOs [civil society organizations] that have applied to the programme are found to carry out activities in breach of these principles, their application will be rejected.
+In line with this approach, it is expected the general approach and activities of rights organizations that apply to the Haklara Destek Program comply with the principles below.
+In the event CSOs [civil society organizations] that have applied to the program are found to carry out activities in breach of these principles, their application will be rejected.

 - Carrying out not-profit, voluntary advocacy.

 - Independence from states, governments and political parties.

 - Defending the universality and indivisibility of human rights.

 - Opposing all manners of discrimination on the basis of race, language, religion, colour, gender, political view or similar reasons.

 - Defending the right to life for everyone, everywhere and under all circumstances, the right not to be subjected to torture or to cruel, inhumane or degrading treatment, defending the right to free expression and organize.

 - Defending the rule of law, access to justice, and right to a fair trial and defence.